getTV talks SANFORD AND SON — An Interview With Demond Wilson

 After Sanford and Son, Wilson starred in Baby…I’m Back with Denise Nicholas (“a sweetie pie”) and The New Odd Couple with Ron Glass (who had also appeared on Sanford And Son).
 And then, as quickly as his star had risen, he traded it in for a life in ministry.

-Today, Wilson is a fit and feisty 73-year-old and the author of three books, including Second Banana: The Bittersweet Memoirs Of The Sanford And Son Years.
-We spoke with him on the phone from Palm Springs, California, where he lives with his wife of 45 years, Cicely.
+Today, Wilson is a fit and feisty 70-something and the author of three books, including Second Banana: The Bittersweet Memoirs Of The Sanford And Son Years.
+We spoke with him on the phone from Palm Springs, California, where he lives with his wife, Cicely.
 The following are highlights of that conversation, edited and condensed for space and clarity.